IuliaBunescu/IuliaBunescu.github.io/data-science-projects.md

 subtitle: Interactive analytics and intelligent apps
 ---

-Explore a few recent projects that blend human-centered design with practical machine learning.
+Explore a few recent projects that blend user-centered design with practical machine learning.
 Each tile links to a live Streamlit app.

-Note: This page is work in progress.
+*Note: This page is work in progress.*

 <div class="project-grid">
   <article class="project-card">